 If your loved ones have suggested that alcohol rehab is needed and are anxious about your drinking leading up to the Christmas festivities, getting professional treatment for your alcoholism really would be a very good idea.
 Not only will you be able to meet the new year sober with a fresh new start, but you will also be in a safe and compassionate environment with others that understand you over the Christmas holidays.

 Step by Step Recovery appreciate that going into rehab over the Christmas period can be particularly challenging.
 You may feel like you are missing out or that your family’s Christmas will be ruined without your presence.
-The truth of the matter is that families are usually very relieved to know that their loved one is getting help.
+Families are usually very relieved to know that their loved one is getting help.
 They are able to enjoy Christmas knowing you are in an alcohol free environment.

 Over Christmas we make every effort to ensure our patients make the most of their stay with us.
 Family and friends will still able to visit and we still celebrate the spirit of Christmas but without the alcohol.

 We will show you how Christmas can be enjoyed sober.
-Our therapists and counsellors understand it can be a difficult time of year for our patients, they will help keep you firmly focused on staying positive and getting well.
+Our therapists and counsellors understand it can be a difficult time of year for our patients.
+So they will help keep you firmly focused on staying positive and getting well.

 If you know you have a problem with alcohol that you cannot control, consider giving you and your family the best possible present this Christmas – the gift of life and of sobriety.

-If you cannot imagine a life without alcohol in it, it may well be time to seek professional help.
-Please do not hesitate to call us to find out more about our bespoke private alcohol detox and rehab programmes or complete and return our online assessment form.
+If you cannot imagine a life without alcohol, perhaps it’s time to seek professional help.
+Please do not hesitate to call us.
+Find out more about our bespoke private alcohol detox and rehab programmes.
+Or complete and return our online assessment form.

 Sources and references